HeavyBR/HeavyBR/README.md

 🏢 **Work**

-Currently a Senior Software Engineer at [Mercado Libre](https://www.mercadolibre.com/) (It's like Amazon, but better 🙉), focusing on high-throughput applications and maintaining a robust microservices environment.
+Currently a Senior Software Engineer at [Mercado Libre](https://www.mercadolibre.com/) (It's like Amazon, but made in LATAM <3), focusing on high-throughput applications and maintaining a robust microservices environment.

 📚 **Books**